den-wdi-1/rails-layouts-and-partials/readme.md

 #### Questions

-- Where do we use the method `render` (2 places)
+- What are the two main ways we used the method `render` today?
-- What is the easiest way to go to the show page of a restful controller from another method in this controller?
+- What is the easiest way to go to the show page of a restful controller from another method in the same controller?
-- How to render a different layout only for one method?
+- How do we render a different layout only for one method?

 ## Licensing